 Based on the type of child visa they apply for, the applicant can stay in Australia temporarily or permanently.
 For permanent residence, the applicant can choose a child visa, an orphan related visa, or an adoption visa based on their eligibility.
 The dependent child visa only allows a temporary stay for the applicant in the country.
 The applicant should ensure that they satisfy all the pre-requisites before applying for a particular visa category.
 The common criteria for these visa subclasses include sponsorship of eligible parents, assurance of support, health assessment, providing evidence of identity, and character test.

-Contact our child visa migration agents if you have specific questions about any of these child visa subclasses.
+Contact the Migration Agent In Melbourne if you have specific questions about any of these child visa subclasses.

 To help you understand these child visa classes, we summarise them below:

 The subclass 802 visa is designed for eligible parents who want to sponsor their children to live permanently in the country.
 If the child is under 18, the eligible parents can apply for the visa stream on behalf of their child.

 While subclass 802 is an onshore visa, subclass 102 is an offshore adoption visa.
 Importantly, both of these visa categories allow the child to live in Australia permanently.
 Note that a permanent visa holder has almost the same rights and provisions similar to a citizen.
 The visa holder should comply with the visa conditions as long as they live in the country under the permanent visa.

 Subclass 102 Adoption Visa